kolenaIO/kolena/docs/installing-kolena.md

 kolena.initialize(verbose=True)
 ```

 By default, sessions have static scope and persist until the interpreter is exited.
-Additional logging can be configured by specifying `verbose=True`.
 See the documentation on
 [`kolena.initialize`](./reference/initialize.md) for details.

 !!! tip "Tip: `logging`"